8 Eid Traditions We Are Totally in Love With

 7. The Custom of Applying Henna on Hands

 As part of Eid preparation, many Muslim women in India also apply beautiful and intricate henna (mehendi) designs on their hands a day before the festival.
-Wearing new traditional clothes, decking up with the finest of jewellery, and adorning hands with henna are the highlights of Eid celebration for women.
+Wearing new traditional clothes, decking up with the finest of jewellery, and adorning hands with henna are the highlights of the Eid celebration for women.

 8. The Custom of Decorating the House With Lanterns